OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log1_graphic-pipeline.md

 <img src="./assets/webGLPipeline.jpg" alt="Rendering Pipeline">

 Vertices are contained in a buffer on the GPU.
-At this stage it's only a set of information per 3D point (position, color etc ...).
+At this stage it's only a set of informations per 3D point (position, color, etc ...).

 These vertices are modified in the programmable vertex shader.
 The operations performed in the vertex shader usually include rotation, scale, and translation on the positions.
 This allows to "place" the points of the mesh in a 3D world.